PNR South Main Line: Defunct

 In 2006, regular intercity operations on the South Main Line were indefinitely suspended.
 Issues such as rail metal theft and natural disasters have hampered the line's intercity service from operating regularly ever since.
 Illegal settlers also live close to the rails in Metro Manila and Laguna sections of the line.
 In Camarines Sur, liquefaction of the track's embankment caused a section of the line in Sipocot to sink.
 This forced the inaugural service of the new Bicol Express in 2011 to slow down to a near stop while passing through the area.
 On September 21, 2019, a KiHa 59 and a rerailment train consisting of a newly-repainted PNR 900 class locomotive and a CMC coach conducted a test run from Tutuban to Naga.

+Metro South Commuter

+The regular Metro South Commuter serves the Greater Manila Area from Tutuban to Alabang in Muntinlupa, Mamatid in Cabuyao, Calamba, or IRRI in Los Baños.
+There were commuter services leading to College from 1976 to 1986, which was superseded by the present service to IRRI.
+There were also named services to Guadalupe station in Mandaluyong and Carmona station in Carmona, Cavite.
+These were named after indigenous flora.
+The present Metro South Commuter line was closed to give way for the construction of the North–South Commuter Railway (NSCR).
+The line's current trainsets are set to be transferred to operating services in Southern Luzon, the Inter-Provincial Commuter and the Bicol Commuter Lines, which allows the lines to increase trips and serve more passengers.
+The present South Commuter Line will also be rebuilt and it will serve as an alternate transport mode to the NSCR, as well as for future freight services.